Skip to main content

 • To authenticate with your Google account, click Continue with Google, choose an account, enter your username and password, and then click Sign In.

-If you're the first person in an Organization to authenticate, you're added as a Workspace Admin to a new Workspace named after your Organization.
+If you're the first person in an Organization to authenticate, you're added as a Workspace Owner to a new Workspace named after your Organization.
 You can add other team members to the Workspace without the assistance of Astronomer support.
-See Add a user.
+See Manage Workspace users.
 To integrate an identity provider (IdP) with Astro, see Set up an identity provider.

 Activate the data plane